TheAyJay/WordlistGenerator/README.md

 # WordlistGenerator
-A custom wordlist generator for bruteforce password attacks.
-Written in Python.
 There are lots of common password lists available online, but I wanted to code a solution that allows you to input custom keywords to create a stronger password list.
 The intent is to feed the custom list into Aircrack-ng on Kali Linux to find the password.

 If you have deauthenticated a user/connection already and captured the handshake using the Aircrack-ng suite, then you can run through your wordlists offline to crack the password.
 For example, if I wanted to discover the password for a local coffeeshop named Joe's Java, I might create a keyword list like this: